Neck Block Shift

 NOTE: Earlier, I mentioned a trade-off of this design.
 I realize that this approach has immobilized a large section of the soundboard, specifically an area of the upper bout that has never been known to produce the majority of the sound we associate with the acoustic guitar.
 Any alteration anywhere on any soundboard will affect its sound.
 The question should be, "If anyone even notices a difference in sound, will they like the sound of my guitar after I have immobilized the neck block?"
 I have had no issues with this.

-No forward movement of the neck block equates to no need to reset neck geometry.
-More importantly, by eliminating any shifting potential of the neck block, we eliminate any shearing potential of the the soundboard.
+Eliminating the potential for forward movement of the neck block results in eliminating the need to reset neck geometry caused by neck block shift.
+Additionally, by eliminating neck block shift, we eliminate the shearing potential of the the soundboard.

 Rod-braced with Laminated Blocks